 We have added a new resource page to empower majority stakeholders to become advocates for women/minorities in STEM.
 Official advocacy tips will be disseminated every 2 to 3 weeks with the WIED newsletters.
 Additional tips and comments are welcome for inclusion by emailing the webmaster.
 To read more, click here.

-The 2015 Denice Denton Best Paper Award is given to Dr. Jennifer J. VanAntwerp (Calvin College) and Dr. Denise Wilson (University of Washington).
+The 2015 Denice Denton Best Paper Award was given to Dr. Jennifer J. VanAntwerp (Calvin College) and Dr. Denise Wilson (University of Washington).
 The paper is entitled: Difference Between Engineering Men and Women: How and Why They Choose What They Do During Early Career.
 See more details here

 WIED's Strategic Plan is official and was passed at the 2011 June Business meeting in.
 See more details here.